Revised April 18, 2022

 Section 1: The Elective Officers of the club shall consist of PRESIDENT, VICE PRESIDENT, BOARD SECRETARY, TREASURER, and the BOARD OF DIRECTORS.
 All Officers of the club shall have attained age 18 when elected to their respective offices.
 Each elected Officer shall serve a two year term upon his/her election by the membership.

-Section 2: The Board of Directors shall consist of eight members whose duties shall be as described in the Bylaws.
+Section 2: The Board of Directors shall consist of seven members whose duties shall be as described in the Bylaws.

 Section 3: Elections will be held in even numbered years and scheduled such that the newly elected officers will take over their duties on December l5th of that year.
 Members running for Board seats need not declare the Board seat for which they are running.
 Elections and assignments to Board seats will be conducted according to the Bylaws.

-Section 4: If a vacancy occurs within the Board of Directors because of death, dismissal, or resignation, a special election will be held to fill the vacancy for the remainder of the vacated term unless the period of vacancy starts after December 1 of an odd-numbered year.
-In this event, the President may appoint any member to fill the vacated Board seat for the remainder of the term of office, subject to the approval of the remaining members of the Board of Directors.
-However, at no time will more than two Board members be serving under such appointments; special elections will be held to fill any Board seats vacated after two such appointments have been made and approved.
+Section 4: If a vacancy occurs within the Board of Directors because of death, dismissal, or resignation, the President may appoint any member to fill the vacated Board seat for the remainder of the term of office, subject to the approval of the remaining members of the Board of Directors.

 Article IV: AMENDMENTS